JhoanFuentes/JhoanFuentes/README.md

-# Hola, soy Jhoan Fuentes 👋
+# Hello, I'm Jhoan Fuentes 👋

-## Economista & Científico de Datos
+## Economist & Data Scientist

-Soy Economista graduado de la **Universidad de los Andes**, con especializaciones en **Ciencia de Datos** e **Innovación Empresarial**.
+I'm an Economist with a degree from **Universidad de los Andes**, with specializations in **Data Science** and **Entrepreneurial Innovation**.

-### 💼 Sobre mí
+### 💼 About Me

-Mi expertise se centra en la evaluación estratégica y formulación de políticas a través de la interpretación y análisis de KPIs utilizando recursos tecnológicos de vanguardia.
-Domino **Python**, **SQL** y **Machine Learning**, herramientas que aprovecho para el análisis de datos y modelado predictivo.
+My expertise revolves around strategic evaluation and policy formulation through insightful interpretation and analysis of KPIs utilizing state-of-the-art technological resources.
+I'm proficient in **Python**, **SQL**, and **Machine Learning**, tools that I leverage for data analysis and predictive modeling.

-Mis métodos analíticos son rigurosos y orientados a la excelencia, lo que me permite tomar decisiones fundamentadas en datos y enfocadas en resultados tangibles.
-Me impulsa una ferviente pasión por la investigación y estoy comprometido con impulsar un crecimiento exponencial en los diversos proyectos que emprendo.
+My analytical methods are thorough and oriented towards excellence, enabling me to make well-informed, data-driven decisions focused on tangible results.
+I'm driven by a fervent passion for research and committed to driving exponential growth in the various projects I undertake.

-### 🔧 Tecnologías y Herramientas
+### 🔧 Technologies & Tools

 <div align="left">
     <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" title="Python" alt="Python" width="40" height="40"/>&nbsp;